 The course considers what administrative data are, the differences between survey and administrative data; and it considers the potential benefits of using administrative data alongside some of the accompanying challenges.
 Throughout the course, real case are used, based on the experience of ONS to date.
 Whilst the course discusses the benefits to be achieved from linking administrative datasets, it does not go into technical details.
 The process by which administrative data can be accessed is discussed, as are legal responsibilities such as the Data Protection Act and Human Rights Act.

 Tutors: Dr Carolyn Watson (ONS), Dr Emma White (University of Southampton).
-This course ran in 2014 (twice) and will coming up again in 2017.
+This course ran in 2014 (twice).

 Introduction to Data Linkage